 To visit the Monarch Butterfly Biosphere Reserve, it is possible from both Mexico City and Morelia by a day trip with local travel companies in both cities.
 A return trip from Mexico city with all including cost 550MXN/30USD.

-A day trip from Mexico city normally starts around 8 AM and return around 77:30 PM.It will take nearly 4 hours drive each way to reach the parking lot, from where you will need to hike for around 30 min (horses are available) with your guide.
+A day trip from Mexico city starts typically around 8 AM and return around 77:30 PM.It will take nearly 4 hours drive each way to reach the parking lot, from where you will need to hike for approximately 30 min (horses are available) with your guide.
 A guide is mandatory.

 There´s also a small museum, toilet and few restaurants and shops around the parking lot.
 Make sure to get some water with you from there.